Enalean/tuleap-documentation-en/languages/en/user-guide/git.rst

 -  READ: access the repository

--  WRITE: push content into the repository (commits, new branches, deletion of branches, etc)
+-  WRITE: push content into the repository (commits, new branches, etc)

--  REWIND: go behind git barriers and play with repo history.
+-  REWIND: references deletion (branches, tags) and full history rewriting.
    This is highly un-advised to activate it if you don't know exactly what you are doing, you can erase your whole repository.
 You are warned!

 .. figure:: ../images/screenshots/sc_git_permissions.png